1Rogue/HorseStats/README.md

 A few things I want to address:

+-This repo will be updated throughout development.
+There are changes in the code that are not included in a version release.

--I have not put in comments; you might have a hard time following things
+-I have put in some comments; the main classes have them, but command classes do not.

 -I am fairly new to coding and have taught myself everything I know.
 If my code looks "unconventional" or "different", it is because I have never learned of such conventions.